 Key takeaways

-Stress is a natural reaction to an external stressor that can contribute to various medical and mental health conditions.
+Stress is a natural bodily function, but too much stress can contribute to various medical and mental health conditions.

-Nearly 90% of U.S. adults reported losing sleep at night because of worries about health and the economy.
+About 78% of U.S. adults reported losing sleep at night because of financial worries.

-Job stress costs the United States over $300 billion yearly in absenteeism, turnover, diminished productivity, and medical, legal, and insurance costs.
+Job stress costs the U.S. over $300 billion yearly in absenteeism, turnover, diminished productivity, and medical, legal, and insurance costs.

 Despite our best efforts, stress is often a part of life that many people have simply learned to tolerate.
-And while it’s incredibly prevalent in the United States, understanding the causes of stress can make it much less intimidating.
-These stress statistics offer some insite into its consequences on our health and the importance of stress prevention and treatment.
+And while it’s incredibly prevalent in the U.S., understanding the causes of stress can make it much less intimidating and offer insights as to the best way to treat it.
+These stress statistics offer some insight into its consequences on our health and the importance of stress prevention and treatment.

 What is stress?